Bench trial

-While a jury renders a verdict, a judge in a bench trial does the same by making a finding.
+As a jury renders a verdict, in a bench trial, a judge does the same by making a finding.

 United Kingdom

 England and Wales

-The majority of civil trials proceed without a jury and are heard by a judge sitting alone.
+Most civil trials proceed without a jury and are heard by a judge sitting alone.

 Summary criminal trials may be heard by a single district judge (magistrates' court) or by a panel of at least two, but more usually three, magistrates.

-Section 47 Criminal Justice Act 2003 does allow a bench trial for indictable offences, but is rarely used, having been exercised only two times since its inception.
+Section 47 of the Criminal Justice Act 2003 allows a bench trial for indictable offences, but is rarely used, having been exercised only two times since its inception.